-Thus, the level of proof in criminal cases is always greater.
-There is a higher standard.
-After all, a guilty verdict can result in severe penalties.
-Penalties would include loss of life, liberty, and the pursuit of happiness for an upheld conviction.
+To recap, penalties include loss of life, liberty, and the pursuit of happiness for an upheld conviction.
 This criminal standard requires proof of guilt beyond a reasonable doubt.
-That means it must convince a judge or jury of the defendant’s guilt.
+It must convince a judge or jury of the defendant’s guilt.
 Only then can they determine the sentence and penalty.

-But the standard of proof in a civil case is usually the “preponderance of the evidence,” standard.
+But the standard of proof in a civil case is usually the “preponderance of the evidence” standard.
 But cases involving fraud or intent may require a clear and convincing evidence standard.
 Often, the original or amended complaint alleges fraud.
-So those causes of action would require a higher standard of proof for you to win.
+So those causes of action would need a higher standard of proof for you to win.
 (More about the preponderance of evidence here.)

-So although there may be criminal charges against a tortfeasor, the wrongful actions in a civil case that fall under civil tort law, even though they can also involve a private attorney general statute.
-This law means that an individual harmed through negligence, such as a fender-bender traffic accident can sue.
+Although there may be criminal charges against a tortfeasor, the wrongful actions in a civil case fall under civil tort law, even though they can also involve a private attorney general statute.
+This law means an individual harmed through negligence, such as a fender-bender traffic accident, can sue.

 Evidence in all criminal cases should be clear and concise to be convincing in court cases, though with civil cases, the evidence often falls between this and “more likely than not.”
-This standard exists because civil court relies on a lower burden of the evidence.
-But to convict criminally, the evidence must be much greater and not just tip the scales.
+This standard exists because the civil Court relies on a lower burden of proof.
+But to convict criminally, the evidence must be much more significant and not just tip the scales.

-In these types of jurisdictions, the plaintiff, the People of the State of California must prove crimes took place.
-This rule exists because in most criminal cases, jail time and even the death penalty can be a punishment if convicted.
+In these jurisdictions, the plaintiff, the People of the State of California, must prove crimes took place.
+This rule exists because, in most criminal cases, jail time and even the death penalty can be a punishment if convicted.
 In any event, the U.S. Supreme Court says a lessened burden of evidence is required in most civil lawsuits.

 And this is called the “preponderance of the evidence” standard of proof.
-This lowered evidentiary threshold exists mostly because the only punishment will be money damages.
-The one time that more is required is when “particularly important individual interests are at stake.”
+This lowered evidentiary threshold exists mainly because the only punishment will be monetary damages.
+The one time that more is required is when “vital individual interests are at stake.”
 This standard is known as the “clear and convincing” burden of evidence.
 Typically this is used in fraud cases and to prove punitive damages, for example.

-This higher civil standard has been mostly in cases that involve punitive damages, insurance bad faith, or fraud.
+This higher civil standard has been primarily on cases that involve punitive damages, insurance, bad faith, or fraud.
 But with every rule, there is always an exception.
 One example was in 2003.
 That was when the Arizona Court of Appeals upheld a lower standard of proof.

-And that was because an insurance company claiming fraud by an insured party had sufficient cause to void the policy of the policyholder.
-So that relieved the insurance company from being obligated to pay without the need for clear and convincing evidence to prove the case by the carrier.
+And that was because an insurance company claiming fraud by an insured party had sufficient cause to void the policyholder’s policy.
+So that relieved the insurance company from being obligated to pay without the need for clear and convincing evidence to prove the carrier’s case.

-More recently in the state of California, an appeal case ruling involved a physician being sued by an insurance company under the statute for fraud due to over-billing.
-That Court ruled that the plaintiff could use a lower standard of the evidence to prove their case.
+More recently, an appeal case ruling in California involved a physician being sued by an insurance company under the statute for fraud due to over-billing.
+That Court ruled that the plaintiff could use a lower standard of evidence to prove their case.

-The physician’s counsel had argued the case should be prosecuted using the clear and convincing evidence (discussed below).
-But the doctor’s counsel also argued that the court could apply the more significant criminal burden since the stakes remained so high.
+The physician’s counsel had argued the case should be prosecuted using clear and convincing evidence (discussed below).
+But the doctor’s counsel also argued that the Court could apply the more significant criminal burden since the stakes remained high.

-When a wrongful action takes place in which criminal charges can be brought against the one who caused harm to another person, tort law can also be used to sue.
-In such a case, you can bring a civil claim against the wrongdoer in civil court, irrespective of double jeopardy laws.
-This rule exists, because one example is a civil case and the other is potentially a chargeable offense in criminal court.
+Tort law can also sue when a wrongful act occurs in which criminal charges can be brought against the one who caused harm to another person.
+In such a case, you can get a civil claim against the wrongdoer in civil Court, irrespective of double jeopardy laws.
+This rule exists because one example is a civil case, and the other is potentially a chargeable offense in criminal Court.
 So, in that case, there is no double criminal punishment for the same crime.

 The Fifth Amendment restates the ancient Common Law right that: